-The College has the primary responsibility of responding to, and summoning the necessary resources, to mitigate, investigate, and document emergencies on campus.
+Blessing Riemann College of Nursing Campus Safety has the primary responsibility of responding to, and summoning the necessary resources, to mitigate, investigate, and document emergencies on campus.

-In the event the College becomes aware of a serious or continuing threat to the health or safety of members of the College community it will issue a timely warning to the College community.
+In the event the College becomes aware of a serious or continuing threat to the health or safety of members of the Blessing Rieman College of Nursing community it will issue a timely warning to the College community.
 The College has various systems in place for communicating information quickly to those individuals.
-Some or all of these methods of communication may be activated in the event of a confirmed immediate threat to the College's campus community.
+Some or all of these methods of communication may be activated in the event of a confirmed immediate threat to the Blessing Rieman College of Nursing campus community.
 These methods of communication include the following: